Vibration risk assessment

 Employees in this group are likely to be exposed above the exposure action value set out in the Regulations.

-The rough groupings described above should be enough for you to do a basic risk assessment which will enable you to decide whether exposures are likely to exceed the exposure action value and exposure limit value and to allow you to plan and prioritise your control actions effectively.
-For further information see 'Control the risks'.
+The rough groupings described above should be enough for you to do a basic risk assessment.
+This will enable you to decide whether exposures are likely to exceed the exposure action value and exposure limit value and to allow you to plan and prioritise your control actions effectively.

 Alternatively, you may choose either to use available vibration data or to have measurements made to estimate exposures if you want to be more certain of whether the risk is high, medium or low.
 A more detailed exposure assessment may help you: